JarHorner/MusicPlayer/README.md

 You can find it at CurseForge [here](https://www.curseforge.com/wow/addons/mythicplusloottable).

+or you can manuely install it, following these steps:

 1. Clone the repo or download it as a zip file
    ```sh
    git clone https://github.com/JarHorner/MythicPlusLootTable.git